trigger-corp/Forge-Documentation/source/tutorials/weather/tutorial-2.rst

 Tutorial Part 2
 ================

-This part of the tutorial will demonstrate how to use the Forge Ajax functionality to retrieve data from the Google weather API.
+This part of the tutorial will demonstrate how to use the Forge ``request`` module to retrieve data from the Wunderground API.
 We will then parse the data to pull the necessary information to generate our internal representation.

 .. contents::